 Registering through the VSU Training Portal benefits faculty because faculty can download attendance data from that portal to include in their Annual Faculty Activity Report and Action Plan (AFARAP) as well as their Promotion and Tenure dossier.

-Faculty Learning Communities for Fall 2024
+Faculty Learning Communities for Spring 2025

 AI-Integrated Teaching Toolkit